 Management has the responsibility to select and use appropriate accounting policies.
 A summary of the significant accounting policies adopted by the County is included in Note 2 to the financial statements.
-As described in Note 2 to the financial statements, during the year, the County changed its method of accounting for lease activity by adopting Governmental Accounting Standards Board (GASB) Statement No. 87, Leases (GASB 87).
-The cumulative effect of the accounting change was applied prospectively.
-As such, no change to beginning fund balance or net position was recorded.
+As described in Note 2 to the financial statements, during the year, the County changed its method of accounting for subscription contracts by adopting Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription-based Information Technology Arrangements (GASB 96).
+Accordingly, the effect of the account change has been reported as a restatement of capital assets and long-term liabilities as of the beginning of the fiscal year.